(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 A year later, on the plain beneath the Sky Castle, he kneels before a shallow hole in the ground.
 Gently placing a single white feather inside it, he murmurs, "Be at peace."

 He stands up, cape blowing in the wind, after carefully covering the feather with dirt.
-There's a single stone at the head of the small mound: a white rock, quartz, catching the light and sparkling.
+There's a fist-sized stone at the head of the small mound: a white rock, quartz, catching the light and sparkling.
+Appropriate, for the white lady whose brilliance nearly blinded him sometimes, a beauty whose personality was hard and yet attractive too.

 He smiles slightly and goes on, "Because you, out of everyone I've ever known, had the strongest soul of us all.
 You died with a smile on your face because you lived as you wished.
 And do you know, I understand now that to have stolen you and run away would never have made you happy.
 You would have fought me, even if I'd never laid a hand on you, and run back to attack Taishakuten even after all your allies were dead."